daviderigamonti/Interpreting-LLMs/Resources/Week5/Resources.md

 The performed normalization is provided by `torch.nn.functional.normalize` and defaults to a $L_2$ normalization of the vectors.

+## Notes

+- Evaluation method doesn't take into consideration that output embeddings may have multiple tokens
+- It may be that some associations are not influenced by the actual embedding arithmetic equation components but simply output the closest embeddings to the target embedding.

 # Co-occurrence

 ## How Pre-trained Language Models Capture Factual Knowledge?
 A Causal-Inspired Analysis